MarioProjects/NLPJourney/main_tasks/token_classification/README.md

 # Token Classification

-Token classification is a generic task encompasses any problem that can be formulated as “attributing a label to each token in a sentence,”.
+Token classification is a generic task encompasses any problem that can be formulated as “attributing a label to each token in a sentence”.

 # Index